angela-d/abandoned-carts-opencart/README.md

 You do not need to clone this repository to utilize the plugin, all you have to do is download the [zip file](abandoned-carts-v1.0.ocmod.zip).

+You can also download it from the [Open Cart Marketplace](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=33561).

 I included the source in this repository for those who like to review the codebase prior to using new code.